 Courses include: AP US History, AP US Government and Politics, Sociology & Criminology, Survey of World Religions, World Languages, AP Statistics, AFJROTC: Aerospace I-IV, Reading/Writing/Research

-A PPP in Health & Human Performance is also being developed.
-Currently, Honors Anatomy & Physiology, AP Biology (2020-21), AP Statistics, AP Psychology, World Languages, Computer Science, and Reading/Writing/Research are available, but the Academic Office is continuing to build the repertoire of electives to fully complement the PPP.
+A Pathway in Health & Human Performance is also being developed.
+Currently, Honors Anatomy & Physiology, AP Biology (2020-21), AP Statistics, AP Psychology, World Languages, Computer Science, and Reading/Writing/Research are available, but the Academic Office is continuing to build the repertoire of electives to fully complement the Pathway.